Staycation garden fun

 If you’re lucky enough to have a garden, there are definitely worse places to be this summer.
 Especially once you’ve added an inflatable pool complete with ride-on lobster / unicorn and a tipi for that at-home festival vibe.

 But how about your dog?
 What are the best ways to keep your pooch entertained during this summer’s staycation?
 Here are six of our top tips.

 1.Splash-tastic fun in the pool

 Paddling pools aren’t just great for kids; they’re perfect for your four-pawed friends too.
 In a pool, they can exercise, keep cool and be happily distracted for ages.
 Try filling the pool with plastic balls for double the fun or using a floating fetch toy.
-We like this bright red and white striped lighthouse toy on a cord.

 Make safety a top priority by always supervising your dog in the pool (this is especially important for puppies), and making sure they’re not out of their depth and can get out easily.
 Also, ice cold water could give your pup a shock on a hot day, so tepid water is best.